 There was recently felled in Sonoma County, California, a tree which cut up as follows.
 The Petaluma Argus says that the details can be relied upon.
-The standing height of the tree was 347 feet, and its di-ameter near the ground was 14 feet.
-In falling the top was broken of 200 feet dis-tant from the stump, and up to the point of breaking the tree was perfectly sound.
-From the tree saw-logs were cut of the following the tree saw-logs were cut of the following lengths and diameters: 1st, 14 feet long, 9 feet diameter; 2nd, 12 feet long, 8 feet di-ameter; 3rd, 12 feet long, 7 feet 7 inches di-ameter; 4th, 14 feet long, 7 feet 6 inches diameter; 5th, 16 feet long, 7 feet diameter; 6th, 16 feet long, 6 feet 10 inches diameter; 7th, 16 feet long, 6 feet 10 inches diameter; 7th, 16 feet long, 6 feet 6 inches diameter; 8th, 16 feet long, 6 feet 4 inches diameter; 9th, 16 feet long, 6 teet 3 inches diameter; 10th, 18 feet long, 6 feet diameter; 11th, 12 feet long, 5 feet 10 inches diameter; 12th, 18 feet long, 5 feet 6 inches diameter.
+The standing height of the tree was 347 feet, and its diameter near the ground was 14 feet.
+In follow the terms of the tree was 14 feet. falling the top was broken off 200 feet distant from the stump, and up to the point of breaking the tree was perfectly sound.
+From the tree saw-logs were cut of the following lengths and diameters: 1st, 14 feet long, 5 feet diameter; 2nd.
+12 feet long, 8 feet diameter; 3rd, 12 feet long, 7 feet 7 inches di ameter; 4th, 14 feet long, 7 feet 6 inches diameter; 5th, 16 feet long, 7 feet diameter; 6th, 16 feet long, 6 feet 10 inches diameter 7th, 16 feet long, 6 feet 6 inches diameter 8th, 16 feet long, 6 feet 4 inches diameter 9th, 16 feet long, 6 feet 3 inches diameter 10th, 18 feet long, 6 feet diameter; 11th, 12 feet long, 5 feet 10 inches diameter; 12th, 18 feet long, 5 feet 6 inches diameter.
 It will thus be seen that 180 feet of this remarkable tree was converted into sawlogs.

-Firing of a Gun Loaded with Kattlesnake.
+Firing of a Gun Loaded with Kattle snake.

 Cosmus Eckenrode, who lives on the Blue Mountains, was out hunting on Monday last.
 As he was crossing a small clearing he laid down his gun for a while to gather some Blue Mountain tea.
 Shortly after he picked it up again and was startled to hear very close to his ear the peculiar whirring of a rattlesnake, and saw the tail of the snake protruding from the muzzle of his gun.
-He dropped the gun quickly, but in-
+He dropped the gun quickly, but instead of coming out his snakeship crawled oin After frui nto the barrel to dislodge him Mr. Eckenrode resolved to fire the gun, which was loaded with powder and shot.
+This plan was very succeasful, and the snake, after taking a trip in the air came down badly used up.